elmahio/documentation/docs/setup-uptime-monitoring.md

 Expiring SSL certificates cause errors in your user's browser.
 If you ever tried forgetting to renew an SSL certificate, you know how many problems it can cause.
 With the SSL check option available when creating a new uptime check, elmah.io automatically validates your SSL certificates daily.

-When your SSL certificate is up for renewal, we start notifying you through the error logs.
+When your SSL certificate is up for renewal, we start notifying you through recommendations.

 ## Domain name expiration checks

-Much like SSL checks, Domain name expiration checks, will notify you through your log when your domain names are about to expire.
+Much like SSL checks, Domain name expiration checks, will notify you through recommendations when your domain names are about to expire.
 To enable this feature, enable the *Domain Expiration* toggle when creating a new uptime check.

 ## Lighthouse checks